Decluttering is not a one-night stand or a sprint to the finish line. It is a day by day, step by step, inch by inch revolution.

 - Make a vegan pizza.

-- Drink more water and less of everything else.
+- Drink more water and less alcohol.

 - Cancel one thing right now.